manab-shrestha/microMC/README.md

 # microMC

-A Monte Carlo neutron transport code for k-eigenvalue and fixed-source calculations.
-Designed with a flat, SoA-friendly data layout for eventual CUDA porting.
+A toy Monte Carlo neutron transport code for k-eigenvalue and fixed-source calculations.
+Designed for eventual CUDA porting.

 ## Dependencies